Azure/azure-powershell/src/Accounts/Accounts/help/Add-AzEnvironment.md

 ### Example 2: Discovering a new environment via Uri
 ```
 <#
-Uri https://configuredmetadata.net returns an array of metadata of environments.
-Below is an example of payload containing default environment AzureCloud.
+Uri https://configuredmetadata.net returns an array of environment metadata.
+The following example contains a payload for the AzureCloud default environment.

 [
   {